NepharaLabs/Nephara_App/docs/user-guide/best-practices.md

 # Tips and Best Practices

-Master Luna402 and cryptocurrency analysis with these proven strategies, tips, and best practices from experienced users.
+Master NECRORA and cryptocurrency analysis with these proven strategies, tips, and best practices from experienced users.

 ## General Principles

 ### 1. Always DYOR (Do Your Own Research)

-Luna402 is a powerful tool, but never your only source:
+NECRORA is a powerful tool, but never your only source:

 ✅ **Do:**

-- Use Luna402 as your starting point
+- Use NECRORA as your starting point
 - Cross-reference findings with blockchain explorers
 - Check social media and community channels
 - Verify contract addresses manually